-The residential behavioral health specialists (RBHSs) are primarily responsible for therapeutic interaction and supervision of youth placed in residential treatment units.
-They provide the day-to-day care and implement therapeutic interventions as identified in the youth's treatment plan.
-Under the supervision of the treatment program supervisor and working closely with CTs, RBHSs are responsible for implementing appropriate trauma-responsive treatment strategies with youth, educating youth on their treatment objectives, and documenting progress toward goals.
+The Psychiatric Treatment Counselor (PTC) is primarily responsible for therapeutic interaction and supervision of youth placed in residential treatment units.
+They provide the day to day care and implement therapeutic interventions as identified in the youth's treatment plan.
+Under the supervision of the treatment program supervisor and working closely with clinical therapists, PTCs are responsible for implementing appropriate trauma responsive treatment strategies with youth, educating youth on their treatment objectives, and documenting progress towards goals.